Alejogb1/job-board/blog-data/why-isnt-tfdatadataset-fetching-images-from-a-file-path-when-using-a-function-map.md

 id: "why-isnt-tfdatadataset-fetching-images-from-a-file-path-when-using-a-function-map"
 ---

-Okay, let’s talk about why `tf.data.Dataset` might seemingly ignore your file paths when you’re attempting to load images through a mapping function.
+, let’s talk about why `tf.data.Dataset` might seemingly ignore your file paths when you’re attempting to load images through a mapping function.
 I’ve seen this pattern countless times across various projects, and it often boils down to a few key misunderstandings about how `tf.data.Dataset` handles data loading and transformations, especially when asynchronous operations come into play.

-The core problem usually isn’t that your file paths are incorrect—though verifying that’s a good starting point, of course—but rather that the *context* within your mapping function doesn't always align with the execution model of `tf.data.Dataset`.
-It's not enough for the function to *have* the path; it needs to use it correctly within the tensorflow execution graph.
+The core problem usually isn’t that your file paths are incorrect—though verifying that’s a good starting point, of course—but rather that the _context_ within your mapping function doesn't always align with the execution model of `tf.data.Dataset`.
+It's not enough for the function to _have_ the path; it needs to use it correctly within the tensorflow execution graph.
 Let's break this down.

 Think back to a project I worked on several years ago involving remote sensing data.
 We were dealing with massive geotiff files, and initially, our attempts to use a mapping function for loading resulted in a lot of frustration.
 The dataset just wouldn’t pull the data.
 The error messages weren’t particularly illuminating either, leading us down a few dead-end rabbit holes.
 We eventually discovered it was primarily about understanding how tensorflow manages its data pipelines, particularly when combined with custom map functions.